lsaffre/dblog/README.rst

     $ cd ~/myblog
     $ fab pd

-Before this last step can work:,
+Before this last step can work, you need to configure where your blog is to be published.

 - you need an SSH account on some public server.
 For example `john@doe.org`.